RavanH/highlight-search-terms/readme.txt

 = CSS Instructions =

-Go in your WP admin section to Themes > Edit and find your Stylesheet.
+Go in your WP admin section to Themes > Edit and find your stylesheet.
 Scroll all the way to the bottom and add one of the examples (or your modification of it) on a fresh new line.

 = Basic CSS Examples =